gx1400/3dprint_cr6_yaxislinearrail/README.md

 See notes and text above in 'rail nut m3-2x.stl.

+## OPTIONAL: 'vrail spacer m3.stl'

+I used this to help keep the MGN rail out of the extrusion slot.
+Probably not needed.

+Suggested printing:
+- 0.12mm layer
+- 100% infill
+- 3 walls
+- Top touching build plate.
+No supports.

 # Notes

 - I used the printed t-nuts ('rail nut m3-2x.stl'), but found the plastic was pretty thin and gave under torque.
 I'm ordering some metal slide in t-nuts from amazon ([This one](https://smile.amazon.com/gp/product/B075SY9Y96/) and [This one](https://smile.amazon.com/gp/product/B0841G5SB1/) to see how they fit.
 I expect they will be more durable and secure.